 - The most common reasons for motorcycle accidents are speeding, lack of training, driving under the influence, and the failure of other drivers to yield to a motorcycle.
 In Fort Worth alone, speed was a contributory factor in over half of the local motorcycle accidents.

 Why do I need to contact a lawyer with experience in dealing with motorcycle accidents?

-A highly experienced personal injury lawyer with extensive knowledge relating to motorcycle accident laws knows how to obtain fair and equitable compensation for your specific injuries.
-His or her skill and expertise also ensures a greater chance of success should you choose to file a lawsuit.
+- A highly experienced personal injury lawyer with extensive knowledge relating to motorcycle accident laws knows how to obtain fair and equitable compensation for your specific injuries.
+His or her skill and expertise also ensure a greater chance of success should you choose to file a lawsuit.

 Why do so many motorcycles end up in accidents with other vehicles on the road?

 - The most often cited reason for an accident involving a motorcyclist and other vehicular traffic is that the other driver did not see the motorcycle and was not aware of them.
 According to the Texas A&M University’s Transportation Institute, in more than half of all crashes where a motorcycle was involved the other driver failed to see the biker and his or her motorcycle.

 Will my motorcycle accident case actually go to court?

 - There are circumstances where a motorcycle accident claim does make its way to court.
 Generally, your motorcycle accident attorney attempts to negotiate a fair and equitable settlement for you from the insurance companies involved in your case.
 The settlement would cover pain and suffering, lost wages and future income, and medical bills.

 - Typically, settlement money comes in the form of a structured payment plan or a lump sum.
 In exchange, you agree to release the parties deemed to be at fault.
 However, if an insurance company offers to settle for a lower amount, than what you may be entitled to in court, or refuses to settle, your attorney takes the case to court.